team8/robot-dashboard/README.md

 # robot-dashboard

-Dashboard to make a UI for the robot while running code
+FRC Team #8 project to make a better robot dashboard.